FocalChord/BaxterController/README.md

     - Go through this step to make sure the ROS environment is working.

 ### **Setting up the Socket Server**

+- This socket server is a modified version of the Socket Server found here: https://github.com/AndrewChenUoA/baxter_socket_server

 In the repo: There is a folder called Python Socket Server: